stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 ## Test Matrices

 Often, it makes sense to validate that a variety of inputs result in the same test result.
 While the TOML definitions shared so far are relatively concise, repeating the same test conditions for many different inputs can get repetitive and the act of writing redundant boilerplate can discourage testing best practices.
 Sprocket offers a "shortcut" for avoiding this boilerplate, by defining test matrices.
-These test matrices can be a way to reach comprehensive test depth with minimal boilerplate test definitions.
+These test matrices can be a way to reach comprehensive test depth with minimal boilerplate.
 A test matrix is created by defining a `matrix` TOML array of tables for a set of test inputs.
 Each permutation of the "input vectors" will be run, which can be leveraged to test many conditions with a single test definition.
-An example for a `bam_to_fastq` task might look like:
+Sprocket will evaluate the Cartesian product of the tables in the `matrix` array and run each combination of input values.

+Below, you will find an example for a `bam_to_fastq` task defines `3*2*2*2*2*2*1 = 96` different permutations of the task inputs which should each be executed by Sprocket using only ~30 lines of TOML.

 ```toml
 [[bam_to_fastq]]